 Property and Equipment - Purchased property and equipment is carried at cost.
 Donated property and equipment is carried at approximate fair value at donation date.
 Expenditures of \$5,000 or more for repairs, maintenance, renewals and betterments which prolong an asset's useful life beyond 2 years are capitalized.
 The cost of assets retired or sold and their associated accumulated depreciation are removed from the accounts upon disposition, with any related gain or loss included in income.
 Depreciation is provided under the straight-line method over each asset's estimated useful life.
 Leasehold improvements are amortized over the shorter of the lease's remaining term or the asset's estimated useful life.
-Depreciation and amortization expense for the years ended June 30, 2013 and 2014 was \$107,267 and \$95,181, respectively.
+Depreciation and amortization expense for the years ended June 30, 2014 and 2015 was \$95,181 and \$89,510, respectively.

-Note 1 - Summary of Significant Accounting Principles (Continued)
+Note A - Summary of Significant Accounting Principles (Continued)

 Donated Assets, Space and Services - Donated marketable securities and other non-cash donations are recorded as contributions at their estimated fair values at the date of donation.
-The value of these in-kind donations was \$32,580 and \$7,595 during the years ended June 30, 2013 and June 30, 2014, respectively.
+The value of these in-kind donations was \$7,595 and \$4,500 during the years ended June 30, 2014 and 2015, respectively.

 Donated leased space is recorded as a contribution at its estimated fair value.
-In the fiscal years ended June 30, 2013 and 2014, the Organization received use of 87,950 square feet of warehouse space with month-to-month terms.
-The value of this in-kind donation was \$211,080 in both fiscal years.
-In the fiscal year ended June 30, 2013, the Organization received use of office space in New York City with month-to-month terms which was valued at \$6,776.
+During the years ended June 30, 2014 and 2015, the Organization received use of 87,950 square feet of warehouse space with month-to-month terms.
+For the years ended June 30, 2014 and 2015, the value of this in-kind donation was \$211,080 and \$87,950, respectively.

 Donated services are recognized at fair value as contributions and expenses if the services (a) create or enhance nonfinancial assets, or (b) require specialized skills, are performed by people with those skills and would otherwise be purchased by the Organization.
-During the years ended June 30, 2013 and 2014, many individuals volunteered their time in support of the Organization's programs.
+During the years ended June 30, 2014 and 2015, many individuals volunteered their time in support of the Organization's programs.
 The individuals' time did not meet the above criteria to be recorded as contributions in the financial statements.
 However, the Organization did receive professional services meeting these criteria.
-The value of these services was \$120,437 with 60% supporting programmatic activities and 3% development activities and 37% administrative activities for the year ended June 30, 2013, and \$108,238, with 30% supporting programmatic activities, 1% development activities and 69% administrative activities for the year ended June 30, 2014.
+During the years ended June 30, 2014 and 2015, the value of these services was \$108,238 and \$128,463, respectively.